What to expect in Week 22

 “I was told it is quite common and happens because of the changes going on in my body.
 Becoming dehydrated is also a common cause of dizziness.
 If it carries on for long check with your doctor to rule out anaemia.
 Low blood sugar is not common and is easily manageable.”

 “It could be your uterus is practising for delivery!
-These are called Braxton-Hicks contractions and they are not dangerous.”
+These are Braxton-Hicks contractions and they are not to be feared.”

-Kushal's website and services offers health, fitness and nutrition related suggestions for informational purposes only.
-The information provided does not replace professional medical advice, diagnosis or treatment.
-If you have concerns about your health, you should always consult with a physician or other health-care professional.
+Kushal's website provides health, fitness, and nutrition recommendations for informational purposes only.
+The information provided is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+If you have any health concerns, you should always check with your healthcare provider.